-The Department of Consumer Affairs (DCA) is the City agency that grants licencees for newsstands.
+The Department of Consumer and Worker Protection (DCWP) is the City agency that grants lisencees for newsstands.
 However, the Public Design Commission and the Department of Transportation also review newsstand applications before a license is granted.

 Manhattan Community Board Six – Newsstand License Application and Procedures

 In addition to other New York City guidelines for newsstands, Manhattan Community Board Six has adopted a set of guidelines for newsstand license applications.

 The Following Materials Must Be Submitted to the CB6 Board Office:

 - Photos of the proposed location as submitted to DCWP

 - Scale drawings of the proposed newsstand and location as submitted to DCWP;

 - A copy of the notification letter sent to the owner of the building(s) or lot(s), and store manager(s) of businesses located within 500 feet to the site of the proposed newsstand and copies of the date- stamped certified mail receipt for each notification letter